Concentration of discrepancy-based approximate Bayesian computation via Rademacher complexity: Extension to non-i.i.d. settings

-Equation~\eqref{eq1-dep-iid} extends \eqref{eq1} beyond the i.i.d.\ setting.
-This extension crucially provides a bound that still depends on the Rademacher complexity introduced in Definition~\ref{def_rade} for an i.i.d. sample --- in this case from the common marginal $\mu$ of the stochastic process $(x_t)_{t\in\mathbb{Z}}$.
-As such, Assumption (\ref{C4}) requires no modifications and, hence, no additional validity checks relative to those discussed in Section~\ref{sec_ass}.
-This result suggests that the Rademacher complexity framework might also be leveraged to derive improved convergence and concentration results for discrepancy--based \textsc{abc} posteriors in more general situations which do not necessarily meet Assumption (\ref{C1}).
-To prove these results we leverage again Assumptions (\ref{C2}), (\ref{C3}) and (\ref{C4}), and replace (\ref{C1}) with condition (\ref{C1dep}) below. \begin{enumerate}[(I)] \item The data $ y_{1:n} $ are from a $\beta$--mixing stochastic process $(y_t)_{t\in\mathbb{Z}}$ with mixing coefficients \smash{$\beta(k) \leq C_\beta e^{-\gamma k^{\xi}} $} for some $C_\beta,\gamma, \xi>0$, common marginal $\mu$, and generic joint \smash{$\mu^{*(n')}$} for a sample $ y_{1:n'} $ from $(y_t)_{t\in\mathbb{Z}}$ for any $n'\in\mathbb{N}$.
-The same $\beta$--mixing conditions hold also for the stochastic process $(z_t)_{t\in\mathbb{Z}}$ associated with the synthetic data $ z_{1:n} $ generated from the assumed model.
-In this case, the joint distribution for a generic sample $ z_{1:n'} $ is \smash{$\mu^{(n')}_\theta$}, $\theta \in \Theta$, whereas the common marginal is denoted by $\mu_\theta$. \end{enumerate}
+Equation~\eqref{eq1-dep-iid} extends \eqref{eq1} beyond i.i.d.\ settings.
+This extension provides a bound that still depends on the Rademacher complexity in Definition~\ref{def_rade} for an i.i.d. sample --- in this case from the common marginal $\mu$ of the process $(x_t)_{t\in\mathbb{Z}}$.
+As such, Assumption (\ref{C4}) requires no modifications, and no additional validity checks relative to those discussed in Section~\ref{sec_ass}.
+This suggests that the Rademacher complexity framework might also be leveraged to derive improved convergence and concentration results for discrepancy-based \textsc{abc} posteriors in more general situations which do not necessarily meet Assumption (\ref{C1}).
+To prove these results we leverage again Assumptions (\ref{C2}), (\ref{C3}) and (\ref{C4}), and replace (\ref{C1}) with condition (\ref{C1dep}). \begin{enumerate}[(I)] \item The data $ y_{1:n} $ are from a $\beta$-mixing stochastic process $(y_t)_{t\in\mathbb{Z}}$ with mixing coefficients \smash{$\beta(k) \leq C_\beta e^{-\gamma k^{\xi}} $} for some $C_\beta,\gamma, \xi>0$, common marginal $\mu$, and generic joint \smash{$\mu^{*(n')}$} for a sample $ y_{1:n'} $ from $(y_t)_{t\in\mathbb{Z}}$ for any $n'\in\mathbb{N}$.
+The same $\beta$-mixing conditions hold also for the process $(z_t)_{t\in\mathbb{Z}}$ associated with the synthetic data $ z_{1:n} $ from the assumed model.
+In this case, the joint distribution for a generic sample $ z_{1:n'} $ is \smash{$\mu^{(n')}_\theta$},~$\theta \in \Theta$, and the common marginal is denoted by $\mu_\theta$.
+For simplicity and without loss of generality, we also assume that the constants $C_\beta$, $\gamma$, and $\xi$ are the same for $(y_t)_{t\in\mathbb{Z}}$ and $(z_t)_{t\in\mathbb{Z}}$. \end{enumerate}

 Assumption (\ref{C1dep}) is clearly more general than (\ref{C1}).
 As discussed previously, it embraces several stochastic processes of substantial interest in practical applications, including those in Examples~\ref{ex_doe}--\ref{ex_ch} below; see \citet{doukhan} for additional examples and discussion.